-Vermont's largest city with nearly 40,000 residents, Burlington is located on the eastern shore of Lake Champlain.
+Vermont's largest city with nearly 45,000 residents, Burlington is located on the eastern shore of Lake Champlain.
 It's been called one of America's most livable cities thanks to its gorgeous setting and good economy, which depends on tourism, port activity and manufacturing.
 Burlington is also home to the University of Vermont and Champlain College, which give the city the air of a college town.
-Where there are students there are always plenty of apartments, and the median price for apartment rentals is $600 per month.

-As the nation's smallest state capital (only 7,500 Vermonters live here), Montpelier's intimate size and historic neighborhoods make it a great city to call home.
+As the nation's smallest state capital (only 8,000 Vermonters live here), Montpelier's intimate size and historic neighborhoods make it a great city to call home.
 It's a compact city where you can easily get around on foot most of the year, especially in the dynamic downtown, a well-preserved historic area.
-The largest employer is the state government, which employs about 2,300 people.
+The state government is one of the largest employers.
 Other important industries include insurance companies, education and granite production.
 There aren't an abundance of apartments for rent, but if you look you're sure to find a few attractive options.
-Affordable, too: The median rent for apartments in Montpelier is $515 per month.